nepenth/knowledge-base/README.md

 ### Career Development <a name="career-development"></a>
-"Career Development offers comprehensive resources for technical professionals, including best practices for job interviews, resume writing, and hiring systems, along with statement of purpose guidance to help advance their careers."
+**Career Development:** A curated collection of resources for software engineers and architects to enhance their career trajectory, covering best practices, hiring systems, interview preparation, and statement of purpose writing.

+(Character count: 159)
 *Subcategories: Best Practices, Hiring Systems, Job Interview Preparation, Statement Of Purpose Writing* *Items: 4*